TwilightTeddy/EEB-01/sra.md

 fasterq-dump SRR12345678: Converts the downloaded .sra file into .fastq format.

---threads <n>: Sets the number of CPU threads (e.g., --threads 8) to accelerate the dumping process.
+--threads: Sets the number of CPU threads (e.g., --threads 8) to accelerate the dumping process.

---outdir <dir>: Specify the output directory where .fastq files will be saved.
+--outdir: Specify the output directory where .fastq files will be saved.

 ## Usage